 Because each student’s academic progress is extremely important, the school will communicate student progress in several ways:

-Mid-Term reports will be available on myDSD.
-It is important to note that mid-term notices are not grades but indicators of student progress by the middle of the term.
+Mid-Term reports will be available on my.DSD.
+It is important to note that mid-term notices are not grades but indicators of student progress.
 If a student is failing at mid-term, this notice is considered as legal notification of such.

-If a parent and/or student has questions concerning a grade, he/she is to contact the teacher immediately.
+If a parent and/or student has questions concerning a grade, he/she is to contact the teacher.
 The office personnel do not have the teacher's records and therefore cannot indicate reasons for student grades.

 It is important to remember that ninth grade credit counts toward high school graduation.
-Teachers are encouraged to make every effort to contact parents when concerns with students arise.
-Parents are also encouraged to make every effort to monitor their student's education.
-With so many students assigned to a given teacher, it is critical that parents become the primary monitors of student progress.
+Teachers will make every effort to contact parents when concerns with students arise.
+Parents are also encouraged to monitor their student's education.

 - Homebound Services